November 18, 2018

 - Help another.
 Nothing improves our spirits quite like knowing we’ve helped another individual.
 Seek out opportunities for your senior loved one to volunteer in some way to help people in need: baking treats for an area homeless shelter, picking up small toys and gifts to give to the children’s hospital, putting together care packages for people in the armed forces, etc.

-For further suggestions to encourage your elderly loved one to be active and engaged during the holidays and all year long, contact Continuum’s home care experts.
+For further suggestions to encourage your elderly loved one to be active and engaged during the holidays and all year long, reach out to Continuum’s home care experts.
 Our fully trained caregivers are skilled in assisting seniors to live life to the fullest, and we are here for you with as much or as little assistance as necessary.
-Contact us online or call us at (314) 863-9912 for additional information about our St. Louis home health services.
+Contact us online or call us at (314) 863-9912 or (636) 861-3336 for additional information about our St. Louis senior home care and the areas we serve.